CircuitVerse/CircuitVerse/code-of-conduct.md

 ## Unacceptable Behaviour

-Harassment may include but not limited to the following:
+Harassment may include but not limited to, the following:
 - Offensive, inappropriate, or unwanted comments related to gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, ethnicity, national origin, religion, or age, or other protected categories under applicable law.
-- Visual harassment eg. sexual imagery or use of sexual language at Docker community events
+- Visual harassment, e.g. sexual imagery or use of sexual language at Docker community events
 - Disrespect towards differences of opinion
 - Deliberate intimidation, stalking, harassing photography or recording
 - Sustained disruption of talks or other events